georgepappy/Classification/FINAL_PROJECT/writeup_final_project_george_pappy.md

 ## Communication

-In addtition to presenting final Project Slides to the stakeholders, all work (including the slides) will be available on GitHub: https://github.com/georgepappy/Classification
+In addtition to presenting final Project Slides to the stakeholders, all work (including the slides) can be found on GitHub: https://github.com/georgepappy/Classification